Arsenic trioxide

-Arsenic trioxide, sold under the brand name Trisenox among others, is an inorganic compound and medication.
+Arsenic trioxide is the inorganic compound with the formula As4O6.
 As an industrial chemical, its major uses include the manufacture of wood preservatives, pesticides, and glass.
-As a medication, it is used to treat a type of cancer known as acute promyelocytic leukemia.
+For medical purposes, it is sold under the brand name Trisenox among others when used as a medication to treat a type of cancer known as acute promyelocytic leukemia.
 For this use it is given by injection into a vein.